mono/website/docs/about-mono/index.md

 ---
 layout: docpage
 navgroup: docs
-title: What is Mono?
+title: About Mono
 ---

-Mono is a software platform designed to allow developers to easily create cross platform applications.
-It is an open source implementation of Microsoft's .Net Framework based on the [ECMA]({{ site.github.url }}/old_site/ECMA "ECMA") standards for C\# and the Common Language Runtime.
-We feel that by embracing a successful, standardized software platform, we can lower the barriers to producing great applications for Linux.
+Mono, the open source development platform based on the .NET framework, allows developers to build cross-platform applications with improved developer productivity.
+Mono's .NET implementation is based on the ECMA standards for [C\#](http://www.ecma-international.org/publications/standards/Ecma-334.htm) and the [Common Language Infrastructure](http://www.ecma-international.org/publications/standards/Ecma-335.htm).

+Sponsored by Novell, the Mono project has an active and enthusiastic contributing community.
+Mono includes both developer tools and the infrastructure needed to run .NET client and server applications.

 The Components
 --------------